DataDog/documentation/content/en/sensitive_data_scanner/guide/redact_all_emails_except_from_specific_domain_logs.md

 ## Overview

-This guide walks you through how you can use Sensitive Data Scanner to redact all emails except the ones from a specific email domain (for example, `@test.com`).
+This guide walks you through how you can use Sensitive Data Scanner to redact all emails except the ones from a specific email domain (for example, `@test.com`) in your logs.

 ## Set up a grok processor